zowe/docs-site/docs/guides/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     `http://localhost:10011/discovery/api/v1/staticApi`

-    The Discovery Service requires authentication.
-If the API Mediation Layer is running on your local machine, the user ID is `eureka`, and the password is `password`.
+    The Discovery Service requires authentication by a client certificate.
+If the API Mediation Layer is running on your local machine, the certificate is stored at `keystore/localhost/localhost.pem`.

     This example uses the [HTTPie command-line HTTP client](https://httpie.org):

-        http -j -a eureka:password POST `http://localhost:10011/discovery/api/v1/staticApi`
+       http --cert=keystore/localhost/localhost.pem --verify=keystore/local_ca/localca.cer -j POST https://localhost:10011/discovery/api/v1/staticApi

 2. Check if your updated definition is effective.